captn3m0/codechef/_problems/easy/KNIGHTMV.md

 ### Input

- The first line contains a single integer **T <= 50000**, the number of test cases. **T** test cases follow.
+ The first line contains a single integer **T &lt;= 50000**, the number of test cases. **T** test cases follow.
 The only line of each test case contains a non-empty string composed the characters with ASCII-codes from 32 to 126.
 The length of the string is not greater than **10**.

 ### Output